catelinn/data-analysis-portfolio/README.md

 [Scraping TA Signal from invesiting.com using Python](https://github.com/catelinn/trading_options)

-In this cript, I scrape the technical analysis signals from www.investing.com using BeautifulSoup 4.0
+The script is used to scrape the technical analysis signals from www.investing.com.
+In the script, I have used `Requests` library to generate dynamic response html page and `BeautifulSoup` to parse the responses.
+The scraped TA signals are then appended to the previous result in the local data file.

 ### Old Data Cleaning and Wrangling Projects